Quick Start Guide - Using Remote Tools with Splashtop

 • Splashtop RMM App – Installed on the administrator’s computer

-• Splashtop Streamer – Installed on the remote endpoint being controlled
+• Splashtop Streamer – Installed on the remote device being controlled

-Both components must be installed, and permissions properly configured, before a session can begin.
+Both components must be installed, with permissions properly configured, before a session can begin.
+A single Streamer install supports all Remote Tools features.

 Prerequisites